cranchange/cran_change.org/letter.md

 1. Share this petition with your networks
 2. Withhold submitting new packages or new features to CRAN where you are comfortable doing so, and use this badge in your README [BADGE URL]
-3. Configure alternative package archives where you trust the developers e.g. https://r-universe.dev for rOpensci, RStudio et. al. packages
+3. Configure alternative package repositories where you trust the developers e.g. https://r-universe.dev for rOpensci, RStudio et. al. packages
-4. Contribute your own packages to alternative repositories e.g. https://r-universe.dev and advertise these ways to install them in your README
+4. Contribute your own packages to alternative repositories and advertise these ways to install them in your README
 4. refer to the CRAN team as "CRAN administrators" rather than their self-assigned label of "volunteers".
 This label describes a role which we can clarify the expectations of as opposed to a remuneration status.